 Zero waste is the conservation of all resources by means of responsible production, consumption, reuse, and recovery of products, packaging, and materials without burning and with no discharges to land, water, or air that threaten the environment or human health.

+The concept of a “zero waste city” includes a 100 percent recycling rate and recovery of all resources from waste materials.
 The zero-waste design principle goes beyond recycling to focus first on reducing wastes and reusing products and then recycling and composting the rest.
 This is part of the circular economy.

 Greens (nitrogen) + Browns (carbon) + Water (moist pile) + Time = Nutritious compost that is ready to add to your garden and feed your plants

 - Greens: moist, nitrogen-rich items like food scraps, eggshells, grass clippings, coffee grounds, etc.

 - Browns: dry, carbon-rich items like leaves, straw, dead plant clippings, newspaper, sawdust, wood chips, soiled napkins, and paper plates